Yume Hoshijima

 Hello!
 I’m Yume (pronounced “you may”), an attorney based in San Francisco, California.
 I work for Sher Edling LLP, where I represent states, local governments, and other public entities across the United States in high-impact, public-interest climate change and environmental litigation.

-In my spare time, I hike, I'm training for a triathlon, and I'm planning to re-learn how to surf after a long hiatus.
-I'm a news junkie who prizes and hoards interesting and occasionally useful information.
-If not for my belief that today's grave environmental problems require legal solutions, I would have been an engineer: I have a strong STEM background and am fascinated by complicated machines, civil infrastructure, and technology in general.
+In my spare time, I spend lots of time outdoors: I train for standard-distance triathlons, and I explore the Bay Area’s numerous parks.
+I’m a news junkie who prizes and hoards interesting and occasionally useful information.
+If not for my belief that today’s grave environmental problems require legal responses, I would have been an aerospace, civil, or mechanical engineer: I’m fascinated by complicated machines, civil infrastructure, and technology in general.
+I believe that the rule of law is of paramount importance and that attorneys have a sacred duty to defend our civic institutions.

-Please don't hesitate to get in touch at yume.hoshijima [at] aya.yale.edu or yume [at] sheredling.com.
+Please don’t hesitate to get in touch at yume.hoshijima [at] aya.yale.edu.

 The content on this website is attributable only to myself.
 The information on this website is not legal advice.
 Your use of this website does not create an attorney-client relationship.
 Contacting me does not create an attorney-client relationship.